SIRAHFF/documentation/_sources/AMBER/installation.rst.txt

 .. note::

-    SIRAH Force Field is also distributed with `AMBER <https://ambermd.org/index.php>`_ and `AmberTools <https://ambermd.org/AmberTools.php>`_ lastest releases.
+    SIRAH Force Field is also distributed with `AMBER <https://ambermd.org/index.php>`_ and `AmberTools <https://ambermd.org/AmberTools.php>`_ official releases.
 To use the native AMBER version of SIRAH, create a symbolic link located in $AMBERHOME:

     ln -s $AMBERHOME/dat/SIRAH sirah.amber